How to Build a Sales Playbook for the 21st Century

 Identify top-performing salespeople and follow which tactics have worked for them where, how, and why.
 If one of your reps stands out in their ability to find the right prospects to go after, your sales playbook should offer insights into their sales prospecting approach for the rest of the organization.
 This section should also capture what hasn't worked in the past and associated lessons learned.

 Make it easy for your sales reps to find relevant case studies, blog posts, and customer references.
 Depending on how many of these resources you have, you can either include them in your sales playbook or use this section to tell where your content can be found.
 When your reps have on-demand and easy access to your material, they are more likely to incorporate it into their sales process.

 Treat your sales playbook as an evolving document

 Every time your sales process changes, your product line expands or shrinks, your ideal customer profile gets updated, your strategy evolves, or your sales compensation plan is tweaked, reflect these changes in the playbook.
 Give your team the heads up every time you make a major change, like adding or overhauling a section.

 Creating a sales playbook for the 21st century is more like writing a “choose-your-own-adventure” novel than a linear script.
 You want your playbook to encourage your teams to be creative, therefore ensure that it gives your teams latitude to insert their own personality and flair.

-You can create the best sales playbook of all time, but it will be useless if your team doesn't use it.
+You can create the best sales playbook or framework of all time, but it will be useless if your team doesn't use it.
 Make it easy to access at any time for your entire team; let it live online.
 Depending on your organization and budget, you can use sales content software or a group Google doc.